ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### June 2024
+- Today, I woke at noon.
+I dreamt about McGregors return to the UFC while working at a CRT TV store/Sleep Country

 Saturday June 8th, 2024:
 - Today, I woke up early. awesome
 - Today, I biked to the park and worked out